Migrating the Databases to a New Server

 Perform the same steps as described above.
 If you directly update your SQL server without moving the databases, you don't need to change the application in any way.

 Perform the same migration steps as described above.
-Directly after you changed the configuration with the configuration wizard, update the application to the new version that supports the newer SQL server version.
+Directly after you change the configuration with the Configuration Wizard, update the application to the new version that supports the newer SQL server version.

 The configuration wizard will not check the SQL server version when you switch to the new database server, but you should not use the application with an unsupported SQL server version!